Xiexe/XSOverlay_Documentation/pages/Developer/api/udp/notifications.md

 # Notifications API

-XSOverlay has a websocket based API for sending notifications to the overlay.

 !> **Notice:** XSOverlay is migrating the Notification API to a websocket protocol.
-This API remain for legacy application, but futher development and support will be migrated to [Websocket API](WebsocketAPI)
+This API remains for legacy application, but futher development and support will be migrated to [Websocket API](../websockets/websockets#sendnotification)

 ***